Table of Contents

 - Aggregating Statistics Across Instances/ASG/AMI ID

-- Aggregate statistics are available for the instances that have detailed monitoring (at an additional charge) enable, which provides data in 1-minute periods
+- Aggregate statistics are available for the instances that have detailed monitoring (at an additional charge) enabled, which provides data in 1-minute periods

 - Instances that use basic monitoring are not included in the aggregates.